hugdru/_dotfiles_old/README.md

 install the apps, load nvim pluggins and compile what is needed, install fonts, etc. I'll test it eventually.

 ## I use ##
+#### keymap ####
+I use two layouts, Option "XkbLayout" "pt,gb".
+I only use pt for chatting, everything else I do with gb.
+Meaning, all shortcuts are configured with gb in mind.
+Coding and using vim with an english layout is much better :)

 #### distro ####
 https://www.archlinux.org/